Kagami/ng-annotate-uglify-js-brunch/README.md

 The plugin will annotate and minify your javascript files.

 ## Usage
-Install the plugin via npm with `npm install --save uglify-js-brunch`.
+Install the plugin via npm with `npm install --save ng-annotate-uglify-js-brunch`.

 Or, do manual install: